dvosburg/susemanager-contributions/suma-from-vm-images/README.md

 ### Network requirements
-By default, the minimal image uses a single-interface DHCP.
+By default, the VM image uses a single-interface DHCP.
 This assumes that the specific hostname will be assigned to the MAC address via DHCP.
 Without a specific assignment, the system will fall back to the name 'localhost'.

 In all cases, this needs to be changed BEFORE setting up the SUSE Manager server.
  * **FQDN**: Define the FQDN of the SUMA server.
 It must be resolvable by the client systems, and should be defined BEFORE completing setup
  - Step 1 - ```hostnamectl set-hostname <<suma.full.fqdn>>```